dzhang32/biocthis_workshop/index.md

-> Aim: Give overview of principles behind and hands-on practice for developing Bioconductor-friendly packages using biocthis.

 # Outline

 1. Why make R/Bioconductor packages?
 2. What do R packages consist of?
 3. Testing fundamentals.
 4. How to make Bioconductor-friendly packages using `biocthis`?
 5. Package development workflow.
+6. Resources - what is not covered?
-6. Practical run through - making your own `utils` package.
+7. Hands on session - making your own `utils` package.

 # Why make R/Bioconductor packages?

 ## R packages

-- **Share** functions with others/yourself (with `git`).
+- **Share** functions with others/yourself.
 - Improving the **organization** of your functions - e.g. mentality, documentation, continuous updates.
 - Integrated **unit testing** to keep your functions robust to future changes.